Panfactum

 Launch faster.
 Scale easier.
 Save 90%.

 An open-source Kubernetes framework that turns AWS into a deploy target small teams can ship on, paired with a managed service called Autopilot.
-I designed the brand and the website that launched it, positioning the framework against vendor lock-in across AWS, Okta, and Vercel and walking an engineer from the headline promise through the managed service to the testimonials behind the savings claim.
+I designed the brand and the website that launched it, framing the product around open AWS deployability, lower switching risk, and a savings claim backed by benchmarks and real customer bills.

 Platform engineers and CTOs have been burned by vendor lock-in across AWS, Okta, and Vercel: bills that compound as teams scale, services that tie a stack to a single provider, and migrations off the platform that get painful enough to never happen.

 Panfactum is fundamentally open source, free software deployable to AWS, with open-source replacements for most of the proprietary services teams stack around it.
-The brand and the site needed to land that posture on first read, against a category full of generic devops dashboards promising simplification and shipping more lock-in.
+The site had to help platform engineers evaluate portability, AWS deployability, module coverage, managed support, and bill-backed savings without burying the claim in infrastructure jargon.

 The engagement was brand and web only.
 I led both.

 Panfactum's audience is the platform engineer, the CTO, and the cloud-cost owner.
-The brand had to read as serious infrastructure on first contact, signal open-source-portable-deployable from the start, and skip the SaaS-marketing tropes the category defaults to.
+The brand had to read as serious infrastructure on first contact, signal open-source portability from the start, and make the savings claim easy to inspect.

 The identity sits inside that posture.
 A confident wordmark that works at favicon size and across documentation.
 A technical, restrained palette that reads at home in code-adjacent contexts.
 Typography tuned for engineers reading dense pages.
 The voice leads with claims (savings, deploy time, module count) before any framing.